Lily-ThuPham/ECommerce-Analytics-CustomerSegmentation-Report/README.md

     - **High ratings dominate** across all segments (~70%), while the remaining reviews are split fairly evenly between medium and low ratings.
 However, **low ratings make up a noticeably larger share** among high‑value groups (_"Lost Champions"_ and _"Lost"_):
     - Nearly **17% of Champion reviews are negative**, compared with only **7.4% among New Customers**.
 - **Multi‑order shoppers naturally expect more from the platform**.
 Their lower ratings may reflect: A desire to provide constructive feedback, or, genuine frustration from encountering issues across multiple purchases.
 In either case, these signals point to a clear need for experience improvements.

+## _**5. Recommendations**_
+Based on the data, Olist is currently prioritizing acquisition volume over unit economics.
+To address the retention leak and operational friction, I propose the following actions:

+**Executive Strategy: Shift from "Volume" to "Basket Value"**:
+- Observation: While order volume grew by 21.5%, Average Order Value (AOV) has remained stagnant ($120–$137).
+Additionally, 87% of the user base consists of one-time buyers, indicating a failure to monetize the post-purchase lifecycle.
+- Recommendation: Show smart bundles and “add‑on” items during checkout.
+Encouraging customers to add one or two extra items is the most effective way to increase basket size, helping offset rising logistics costs and boosting the value of one-time shoppers.

+**Logistics & Operations: Reducing “High-cost Revenue” and Customer Friction**:
+- Observation: Late deliveries have surged by **66.2% YoY**, signaling growing operational strain.
+At the same time, certain categories—such as Toys—show a **0.9% cancellation rate** despite fast delivery times, suggesting the root issue is **inventory accuracy**, not logistics speed.
+- Recommendations:
+    - **Strengthen Seller SLAs to Reduce Stock‑Out Cancellations**: Audit the bottom 20% of sellers with the highest “out‑of‑stock” cancellation rates.
+Apply penalties or remove sellers who repeatedly fail to fulfill confirmed orders.
+    - **Improve Delivery Time Estimates for Higher Reliability**: Customer satisfaction is driven more by predictability than delivery speed.
+Adjust the delivery‑estimate algorithm to include buffer time for complex routes.
+Prioritize On‑Time Performance (OTP) over overly optimistic delivery promises to reduce negative reviews.

+**Category Management: Strategic Portfolio Allocation**
+- Observation: Revenue is heavily concentrated, with **17 categories generating 80% of GMV**.
+Performance varies sharply: Health & Beauty is accelerating (+59.5%), while Toys is declining (‑43.8%), largely due to operational and seller‑quality issues rather than demand.
+- Recommendations:
+    - Defend High‑Value Categories: Strengthen supply chain reliability for top‑performing categories such as Health & Beauty and Watches.
+Actions may include: exclusive logistics rates, dedicated account management, etc.
+    - Fix Underperforming Categories: focus on improving seller quality and fulfillment accuracy, reducing stock‑out cancellations.

+**Customer Retention: Mitigating Churn in High‑Value Segments**
+- Observation: The platform excels at acquiring new customers, but long‑term engagement remains weak.
+While one‑time buyers generate the majority of revenue, a small but powerful cohort — 9.5% of customers placing 10+ orders — contributes disproportionately to GMV.
+- Recommendations:
+    1. **Protect and Elevate Champions (High Value, High Expectations)**: Prioritize service reliability, deploy personalized “Replenishment” and “New Arrival” nudges aligned with their predictable purchase cycles to reinforce loyalty.
+Identify recurring pain points in fulfillment, product quality, or post‑purchase experience
+    2. **Accelerate Second Purchases for New/Promising Users (Largest Segment, High Potential)**: This group is recent and engaged but has lower average spend and is at risk of slipping into inactivity after ~90 days.
+Trigger targeted campaigns within the first 60–90 days to drive a second purchase, using tailored recommendations and light incentives, build early habits before churn risk increases.
+    3. **Re‑Engage Lost Customers with Context‑Driven Messaging**: The majority of Lost users made only one purchase but still represent 56% of wallet share.
+A small subset — Lost Champions — previously purchased in short bursts, likely tied to specific projects or promotions.
+Action:
+        - Use contextual win‑back campaigns that reference past purchase categories or project‑based needs.
+        - For Lost Champions, emphasize new assortments, improved availability, or upgraded product lines to reconnect with their original intent.

+## _**End of Documents**_
+This project uses the publicly available Olist e‑commerce dataset, a well‑known resource that provides real marketplace data for analytical and modeling purposes.
+I acknowledge Olist for making this dataset accessible to the data community, enabling practical exploration of customer behavior and operational performance.

+Thank you for reviewing this E-commerce Site - Olist Analysis.
+I hope the insights and recommendations provided offer a clear, data-driven understanding of the a typical E-commerce platform operations.

+For any questions, further discussions, or to connect, please feel free to reach out:

+- Email: thuanhpham.da@gmail.com
+- LinkedIn: Link to My LinkedIn Profile
+- Other Projects: Explore my other data analytics projects on GitHub.
+- Your feedback is highly valued!